superbob/SublimeTextLanguageFrench/README.md

 Add French spelling languages to your Sublime Text editor.

-Based on dicollecte Hunspell French dictionaries. http://www.dicollecte.org/
+Based on the latest dicollecte Hunspell French dictionaries. http://www.dicollecte.org/

 Languages variants included are the ones provided by the dicollecte Hunspell French dictionaries :